This

 was the first Jolly 78 put out: My Honey Polka and Give Me My Heart

-Break Waltz - Jolly Recording #500.
+Back Waltz - Jolly Recording #500.

 Here

-is a re-issue on Continental from 1948 with Don Gabor's name underneath
+is a reissue on Continental from 1948 with Don Gabor's name underneath

 the title.